oldrev/sandwych-smartconfig/README.md

 # Sandwych.SmartConfig

-Sandwych.SmartConfig is a pure C# implementation of various WiFi SmartConfig protocols that build from scretch.
+Sandwych.SmartConfig is a pure C# implementation of various WiFi SmartConfig protocols that build from scratch.

 English | [简体中文](README.zh_cn.md)